 UW Japan Scholarships and Fellowships

 Scholarships for Japan studies are available to JSIS and other UW students (unless otherwise noted) including international students.
 See the following descriptions for details.
-The application window for summer 2020 and for the 2020-21 school year for the funding opportunities listed below.
+The application window is for summer 2021 and for the 2021-22 school year for the funding opportunities listed below.
 GO HERE TO APPLY during application window.

 Ayako Betty Murakami Scholarship in Japan Studies